Ferentz: Criticism over Beathard 'offensive'

 Iowa coach Kirk Ferentz on Tuesday defended himself against allegations from former ESPN and ABC analyst Ed Cunningham that Ferentz had endangered the health of quarterback C.J.
 Beathard in the 2017 Outback Bowl.

-Cunningham, part of ABC's broadcast crew for the game, spoke out about Iowa's treatment of Beathard in several interviews, telling ESPN's Mike and Mike that after seeing Beathard hobbling during the game, "I wanted to go get in a fist fight with the coaches over it because they abused that kid, flat-out."
+Cunningham, part of ABC's broadcast crew for the game, spoke out about Iowa's treatment of Beathard in several interviews.
+He told ESPN's Mike and Mike on Friday that after seeing Beathard hobbling during the game, "I wanted to go get in a fist fight with the coaches over it because they abused that kid, flat-out."

 Beathard sustained a hamstring injury during the game but remained on the field until the final minutes of Iowa's 30-3 loss to Florida.

-Cunningham, who played offensive line in college and in the NFL, resigned from broadcasting after almost 20 years, saying he is uncomfortable promoting a sport that produced so many serious injuries for players.
+Cunningham, who played offensive line in college and in the NFL, resigned from broadcasting in April after almost 20 years.
+He told the New York Times last week he was uncomfortable promoting a sport that produced so many serious injuries for players.

-In a statement released through the school, Ferentz said that the health and safety of Iowa's players is his top priority and that he defers to Iowa's medical staff in determining whether players can participate in games and remain on the field.
+In a statement released through the school, Ferentz said the health and safety of Iowa's players is his top priority and that he defers to Iowa's medical staff in determining whether players can participate in games and remain on the field.
 Ferentz also referenced his three sons who played college football, one of whom, Brian, is the team's offensive coordinator.

 "Comments made by a retiring sports broadcaster about the coaching staff subjecting a player to possible long-term health-related issues because we allowed him to play in the Outback Bowl were surprising and offensive to our coaching staff, the player and his parents," Ferentz said.
 "We do not allow a student-athlete to play unless he is medically cleared -- that is my commitment to the players and their parents."